 "Sunday I went to hear him preach.
 He is a most brilliant orator, his language strong and beautiful.
 He is almost worshiped here, and is exerting a greater intellectual influence in the state than any other two men."

 - William H. Brewer, Up and Down California: (https://www.yosemite.ca.us/library/up_and_down_california/2-1.html)

-Thomas and Julia's mission, to attend to the growing need for helping the sick and wounded soldiers, also consumed their energies.
-They worked hard to establish the Sanitary Commission in California (later the Red Cross) for those who were in need and desperate during the vicious war.
+Thomas and Julia's mission to attend to the growing need for helping the sick and wounded soldiers, also consumed their energies.
+They worked hard to establish the Sanitary Commission in California (later the Red Cross) for those who were in need and desperate during this vicious war.
 Always, King was calm and available to all and thoughtful in his guidance.